singhv04/Powerful-Conditional-Generative-Adversarial-Network/README.md

 For discriminator, we use similar architecture as the baselines contractive path: a series of 4x4 convolutional layers with stride 2 with the number of channels being doubled after each downsampling.
 All convolution layers are followed by batch normalization, leaky ReLU activation with slope 0.2.
 After the last layer, a convolution is applied to map to a 1 dimensional output, followed by a sigmoid function to return a probability value of the input being real or fake.

 Sorry for not providing code as i am using it as research work so don't want to take any chance of copyright issues.
-Its implemented in pytorch fro scratch.
+Its implemented in pytorch from scratch.